 DESTINATION Faroe Islands

 The Faroe Islands are a perfect travel destination for nature lovers.
-The islands impress with stunning landscapes, pristine nature, an invigorating climate, authentic experiences, exciting hiking trails, good infrastructure and a life rich in culture.
+The islands impress with stunning landscapes, pristine nature, an invigorating climate, good infrastructure and a life rich in culture.

-As striking as the landscapes are, the Faroese people add another layer of richness to the experience.
+As striking as the landscapes are, the Faroese people add yet another layer of richness.
 Rooted in centuries-old traditions and shaped by life in a remote North Atlantic environment, their culture is both resilient and deeply welcoming.
-Stories of Viking heritage, maritime life, and close-knit communities can be felt throughout the islands—from small turf-roofed houses to the colourful harbours of the towns.
-Here, nature and culture are inseparable, creating a destination that feels both timeless and unforgettable.
+Signs of Viking heritage, maritime life, and close-knit communities can be sensed throughout the islands — from small turf-roofed houses to the colourful town harbours.
+Here, nature and culture are inseparable, harmonising in a destination that is both timeless and unforgettable.

 Jürg Hänggi